Olympus E-M5 II vs Panasonic GX9

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the GX9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Panasonic GX9 Manual.
+Further information on the features and operation of the E-M5 II and GX9 can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Panasonic GX9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 II or the Panasonic GX9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.